AKSW/bike/README.md

 ``coming soon``

 # Awards

-The first, second and third best biochemical knowledge extraction methods are going to be award as follows:
+The first, second and third best biochemical knowledge extraction methods are going to be awarded as follows:

 - ``First Place``: EUR 1000
 - ``Second Place``: EUR 500